mozilla/legal-docs/firefox-cliqz_privacy_notice/en-US.md

 * __Interaction Data to Mozilla__: This includes counts of visits to search engine pages, which search engines you use, and your Cliqz identifier.

+* __Location Data to Cliqz__: This includes your location whenever you open a new window or type in the URL bar.
+You may opt-out of location sharing in the Cliqz Settings menu in the URL bar.

 [Learn more](https://cliqz.com/en/whycliqz/transparency) about Cliqz data collection.
 To check if the Cliqz feature is enabled or to disable data collection:

 * Type "about:addons" into your Firefox URL bar